James Nieh, Principal Investigator

 View website information

-Brian is currently a faculty member in the Department of Entomology at UC Davis where he uses honey bees as a model system to examine multiple questions in the areas of Behavioral Ecology and Behavioral Genetics.
+Brian is currently a Professor in the Department of Entomology at UC Davis where he uses honey bees as a model system to examine multiple questions in the areas of Behavioral Ecology and Behavioral Genetics.

 Felipe Contrera,